Jonathan Scott (television personality)

-Jonathan Silver Scott (born April 28, 1978) is a Canadian reality television personality, construction contractor, illusionist, and television and film producer.
+Jonathan Silver Scott (born 28 April 1978) is a Canadian reality television personality, construction contractor, interior designer, and television and film producer.

 He is best known as the co-host, with his twin brother Drew, of the TV series Property Brothers, as well as the program's spin-offs such as Buying and Selling, Brother Vs. Brother, Forever Homes and Property Brothers: At Home, which are broadcast in the U.S. on HGTV.
 Scott is also co-founder and executive producer of Scott Brothers Entertainment, which creates TV, film, and digital content for North American and international broadcasters.
 The brothers have written a home-improvement how-to book, a memoir, and children's books about construction.
 In 2020, they released a magazine related to their brand, called Reveal.
 Keeping with their brand, the twins have launched the home goods line Scott Living and its extension, Dream Homes—a consulting and construction firm for luxury home upgrades.

 Jonathan studied performance magic since childhood and, through college and until his career in television began, he performed illusions professionally, eventually relocating to Las Vegas.
 He and Drew have released two country singles as the group The Scott Brothers.
 He lives in Las Vegas, Nevada, in a home he co-owns with Drew, who lives in Beverly Hills, California.

 Early life

-Jonathan Scott was born on April 28, 1978, four minutes before his identical twin brother Drew, in Vancouver, British Columbia.
+Jonathan Scott was born John Ian Scott on 28 April 1978, four minutes before his twin brother Drew, in Vancouver, British Columbia.
 He has an older brother, JD, and is the second son of Jim and Joanne Scott.
 Jim had fostered dreams of being a cowboy as he had seen on television, and so emigrated from Scotland to Canada as a teenager.
 He worked in the film industry as an actor, stuntman, and assistant director until the late 1970s.
 It was around that time when he decided to focus on raising his family, and they moved to a horse farm in the nearby town of Maple Ridge, British Columbia.
 James worked as a youth counselor, and Joanne continued her career as a paralegal in downtown Vancouver.
 On their seventh birthday, their father encouraged the twins to get jobs.
 They looked through the help wanted ads, but ultimately started a business with their mother called JAM (for Jon, Andrew, and Mom) making nylon-wrapped clothes hangers.
 In interviews, they have recalled selling them door to door, eventually selling thousands to a woman who sold American paraphernalia in Japan.